-By your kind permission I will lay before your thousands of readers in all parts of North America and portions of Europe, some of the results of the effort now being made in a somewhat new form for the cure of disease by spirit power.
-The experience of the past few months warrants me in speaking very confidently on this subject, and I shall do so the more freely as I know you, Mr. Editor, to be always ready to engage every good spiritual work the more freely as I know you, Mr. Editor, to be always ready to encourage every good spiritual work through your ably conducted and widely circulated paper.
+To the Editor of the Religio-Philosophical Journal: By your kind permission I will lay before your thousands of readers in all parts of North America and portions of Europe, some of the results of the effort now being made in a somewhat new form for the cure of disease by spirit power.
+The experience of the past few months warrants me in speaking very confidently on this subject, and I shall do so the more freely as I know you, Mr. Editor, to be always reads to excessing every conductivities work that the subject is a subject of the subject of the ways ready to encourage every good spiritual work through your ably conducted and widely circulated paper.
 The work at first partook somewhat of the nature of experiment, as it was quite new to myself, and most likely the powers acting upon and through me could not accomplish all they desired for want of a proper degree of passiveness on my part.
-For this reason I was not permitted at first to make any definite charge for my services, asking only that postage expenses be paid, which was not done in many cases, and leaving patients to send me what they pleased.
+For this reason I was not permitted at first to make any this reason I was not permitted at first to make any definite charge for my services, asking only that postage expenses be paid, which was not done in many cases, and leaving patients to send me what they pleased.